 The best dietary sources of vitamin K are green leafy vegetables.

 Foods rich in vitamin K are collards greens, spinach, parsley, coriander leaf, lambs quarters (known as wild spinach), turnip greens, oregano, basil, marjoram, mustard greens, beet greens, Swiss chard, dandelion, cress, kale, stinging nettles, Brussels sprouts, broccoli, onions, and cabbage.

 Other common plant-based foods containing decent amounts of vitamin K are sweet potato leaves, chicory greens, lettuce, cabbage, Brussels sprouts, arugula, carrots, green beans, pine nuts, seaweeds like kelp, and blueberries.

 Additionally, many spices, such as black pepper, red pepper, chili powder, curry powder, paprika, and cayenne are good dietary sources of vitamin K.

 Getting high doses of vitamin K either from food or dietary supplements is considered pretty safe.
-Only people who take certain drugs, such as blood thinners, should be extra careful about the vitamin K intake.
+Only people who take certain drugs, such as blood thinners, should be very cautious with consumed vitamin K doses.

 Always consult your physician before changing your diet or taking dietary supplements.